Trails and Rails

-Trails & Rails is a program of the National Park Service offered in conjunction with Amtrak to provide National Park Service Ranger Guides and Volunteers-In-Parks (VIPs) on segments of selected routes across the country to provide interpretive program on the history, location, and biology and ecology of the area the train route covers.
-The program's goal is to "reach out to people who may not traditionally visit National Park Service areas" former NPS Director Robert Stanton said.
+Trails & Rails is a program of the National Park Service, in conjunction with Amtrak, wherein Ranger Guides and Volunteers-In-Parks provide interpretation of a region's history and ecology aboard select Amtrak train routes.
+The program's goal is to "reach out to people who may not traditionally visit National Park Service areas", according to former NPS Director Robert Stanton.